International Journal of Whole Schooling

 The Process

 All articles submitted are first reviewed by the editors.
-If the editors believe the article is suitable for review, they will then remove the author name and send the piece to two members of the Editorial Review Board.
+If the editors believe the article is suitable for review, they will then remove the author name and send the piece for double blind review to two members of the Editorial Review Board.
 The selected reviewers anonymously evaluate the article and make publication recommendations to the editors.
 In cases where the two reviewers do not agree, the article is sent to a third reviewer for opinion.
-The final decision to publish an article rests with the editors, however under normal circumstances the opinion of the reviewers will govern the decision to publish.
+The final decision to publish an article rests with the editors, however under normal circumstances, the opinion of the reviewers will govern the decision to publish.

 Types of articles